- Height: 14-15 inches

 The Poodle’s temperament is often about energy.

 Weight for Poodles will vary depending on the type.
-Toy and Miniature sizes can weigh very little while the Standard size can get up to around 40 to 70 pounds depending on a number of factors.
+Toy can weigh as little as 6 pounds, Miniature version is usually at 15 pounds, while the Standard size can get up to around 40 to 70 pounds.

 Temperament / Behavior